 The transitional doctor of physical therapy program (tDPT) is a degree parity program designed for the working clinician.
-The tDPT program is a distance learning education program meant to advance knowledge in content area added in the entry-level DPT program, but not addressed in bachelor's or master's degree curricula.
-The courses are designed for and delivered with the ability to interact with faculty and other learners through email, on-linediscussions, and bulletin board postings.
+The tDPT program is a distance learning education program meant to advance knowledge in content area added in the entry-level DPT program, which may have not been in bachelor's or master's degree curricula.
+The courses are designed for and delivered with the ability to interact with faculty and other learners through email, on-line discussions, and bulletin board postings.
 Focus is on gaining theoretical knowledge to advance one's practice and the profession, and on interaction with other professionals.

 Consistent with the missions of the College and the Department of Physical Therapy, the mission of the tDPT program is to provide practicing physical therapists whose entry level degree is not the doctor of physical therapy, with a quality education in contemporary practice, strengthened by ongoing scholarly endeavors, and to promote the spirit of community and professional involvement.
 It is also an opportunity for licensed physical therapists educated outside the United States to experience and become current with practice within the United States.
 The program is committed to accomplishing the goals set for by the APTA to prepare doctoral level therapists for efficient and effective patient centered care.